 Why Guppies Sleep Near the Top at Night

-If your guppies behave normally during the day and gather near the top throughout the night, this is often completely harmless.
+If your guppies behave normally during the day and gather near the top through the night, this is usually harmless.

 What Causes Guppies to Stay at the Top?